ayushtiwari0507/Sephora-Insights-and-Analysis/README.md

 # Sephora-Prodcuts--Reviews-
 "Unveil the Beauty Insights: Dive into the world of beauty data with an impactful EDA, sentiment analysis, and recommendation system for Sephora products.
 Explore trends, sentiments, and personalized recommendations to enhance beauty shopping experiences."

+Sunburst_visualization is used to show the product distributions among different categories like ( For men & Women ; Face, Hair , Body etc )

+Bubble chart is used to show the statistics of Price of different products in the sephora product store